-Adjunct Lecturer, Drum Set and Analysis of Music Production
+Adjunct Assistant Professor, Drum Set and Analysis of Music Production

 John Bryant is a drummer, percussionist, composer and music producer residing and working in Dallas, Texas.
 Originally from Virginia, he moved to Dallas and majored in music at the University of North Texas, where he performed and recorded with the One O’Clock Lab Band.
 He has recorded and/or performed with numerous artists including Ray Charles, Delbert McClinton, Joe Walsh, Lightnin' Hopkins and Doc Severinsen.
 Bryant has played, composed and produced music for many different types of projects that include regional artists, touring shows, major motion pictures, and documentary films for PBS and National Geographic.